ahupowerdns/ssd/werving.md

    needs
  * Merge the work from programming scientists to for a coherent whole
  * Architect and spearhead the development of next generation software
- * Collaborate with other researchers to deliver experimental results as publications
+ * (Co-)author papers with other researchers to document the results of your work

 ### What we offer
 A stimulating environment that offers the chance to contribute to